ziotom78/raytracing_course/tomasi-ray-tracing-03a.md

     (Emily Dickinson, 1863)
     ```

--   How is the end of a line encoded in each verse of the poem?
+-   How is the end of a line encoded in each line of the poem?

 -   Is it possible to encode *all* characters using 128 values?